 In 1988, the group changed again and became Winnipeg Gay/Lesbian Resource Centre, establishing itself as an independent organization in a new location at Confusion Corner.
 The Resource Centre was incorporated as a non-profit organization and applied for charitable tax status under the legal name of Manitoba Institute on Society and Sexuality.

-In 2008, Rainbow Resource Centre relocated to its current home at 170 Scott Street, just a few blocks from its old location, and has now been in the Osborne Village area for almost 30 years.
-It is the longest continuously running LGBT2SQ+ resource centre in Canada.
+In 2008, Rainbow Resource Centre relocated to 170 Scott Street, just a few blocks from its old location.